canarytrace/documentation/docs/features/overview.md

 ## Memory Intercept

 Web application use resources such as CPU and Memory for every opened tabs.
 One web application runs in one tab.
 If a web application consumes a large amount of memory in the browser, they may not work properly, because missing resources.
-Canarytrace coninuously collects information about used and available memory.
+Canarytrace continuously collects information about used and available memory.

 ## Lighthouse and Performance Audit